Half the Sky

 Chapter 7: Women’s Development in Hebei Province, PRC

-Yong-Qing Fang The women’s movement has progressed with the world’s economic development.
+7. Women’s development in Hebei Province, PRC Yong-Qing Fang The women’s movement has progressed with the world’s economic development.
 The ﬁrst International Women’s Assembly was held in 1975 in Mexico City.
 The main agenda of the meeting was the shaping of a declaration of equal status for women and a declaration of women’s contribution towards peace and development.
 This chapter will trace the path from the international declarations of women’s rights through the formulation of the national policy of the People’s Republic of China, to the adoption of Hebei provincial goals for policy implementation.
 The chapter will end with a summary of the impact of these policies on the lives of women who live in Hebei Province (see Figure 7.1).
 It will describe the broad perspective of all rights for women, narrowing to an analysis at the provincial level of the speciﬁc impact on women’s ability to train for and participate in careers of paid employment.
 INTERNATIONAL WOMEN’S RIGHTS The meeting in Mexico City was the ﬁrst meeting on the study and discussion of women’s development held in the international arena, organized under the auspices of various governments.
 The major outcome of the 1975 International Women’s Assembly was a declaration known as the Mexican Declaration or the World Action Plan for Women’s Development.
 Representatives of the PRC government attended this meeting.
 The pact was approved during the United Nations meeting on 18 December 1979.
-On 3 September 1981, after the approval of 20 nations, it became an international pact.
-As of 1989, ten years after the...
+On 3 September 1981, after the approval of 20 nations, it became an international pact....

 You are not authenticated to view the full text of this chapter or article.